craigmckeachie/react-course/concepts/21-Redux.md

 The next few chapters provide more detail on each of these commonly used complementary packages.

-## When do you need Redux?

-- Persist state to a local storage on the client and then boot up from it, out of the box.
-- Pre-fill state on the server, send it to the client in HTML, and boot up from it, out of the box.
-- Serialize user actions and attach them, together with a state snapshot, to automated bug reports, so that the product developers can replay them to reproduce the errors.
-- Pass action objects over the network to implement collaborative environments without dramatic changes to how the code is written.
-- Maintain an undo history or implement optimistic mutations without dramatic changes to how the code is written.
-- Travel between the state history in development, and re-evaluate the current state from the action history when the code changes, a la TDD.
-- Provide full inspection and control capabilities to the development tooling so that product developers can build custom tools for their apps.
-- Provide alternative UIs while reusing most of the business logic.

 ## Demos

 ### Counter Demo